public class AxisScale

 chart1.getAxisY().getScales().get(0).setLabelValue(25);

-public DataUnit getLabelValue()
+value - resetLabelValuepublic DataUnit getLabelValue()

 Allows you to set and associate text labels to major tick marks in a numerical axis scale.
 This property can get or set the LabelValue assigned to any of the axes scales.

-method), but when any of the scale values (Min, Max, Step, etc) change, these labels will no longer serve their purpose as the tick marks will be recalculated according to scale settings.
+Normally, labels in a numerical axis scale are automatically controlled and displayed according to the setMin, setMax and setStep methods.
+In some cases, you'll need to associate text labels with a numerical axis scale(using the setLabels method), but when any of the scale values (Min, Max, Step, etc) change, these labels will no longer serve their purpose as the tick marks will be recalculated according to scale settings.

 For example, if you have a chart where the Y axis scale ranges from Min=0 to Max=100 and Step=25, you'll have 4 tick marks on 25,50,75 and 100.
 By default Chart FX will display numbers (as labels) associated with each tick mark.